Pterinochilus murinus

-Pterinochilus murinus or the orange baboon tarantula, is an old-world tarantula that was first described in 1897 by Reginald Innes Pocock.
-This species is found on the African continent, in Angola, as well as central, eastern, and southern Africa.
+Pterinochilus murinus or the orange baboon tarantula, is a nocturnal spider in the family Theraphosidae that was first described in 1897 by Reginald Innes Pocock.
+This species is found in Angola, as well as central and southern Africa.
 It is a member of the subfamily Harpactirinae, baboon spiders.

+The color varies from red, orange and brown.

 Among those who keep tarantulas as pets, Pterinochilus murinus is known as "OBT", acronym which stands for "orange baboon tarantula" or "orange bitey thing", and also as the "pterror", a pun on its Latin genus classification of Pterinochilus.
 These nicknames reference a particular orange colour form that is prized in the hobby for its beauty, as well as its painful bite.
 It is also known as the Mombasa golden starburst tarantula.

 This species is incredibly defensive and, as with most old world tarantulas, should not be held.
 The bite of this species, while not serious, is extremely painful.
 Moreover, the species is more than willing to inflict such a bite without first presenting the typical threat display.
 Caution when dealing with this species is strongly advised.

 Description

-Female P. murinus can grow to 4–6 inches (10-15cm) in size (measured from the tip of the front left leg, to the tip of the rear right leg), while males typically range from 3–4 inches (7.5-10cm).
+Female P. murinus can grow to 4–6 inches (10–15 cm) in size (measured from the tip of the front left leg, to the tip of the rear right leg), while males typically range from 3–4 inches (7.5–10 cm).
 The spider's abdomen, carapace, and legs have the same basic coloration, though the legs typically have brightly colored rings.
 The carapace has a star-shaped pattern, with a fishbone pattern present on the abdomen.
 The eyes are clustered together on a raised part of the carapace (in common with all tarantulas).
 The body is covered with short hairs, with longer hair present on the legs.
 Urticating hairs are not present.

 There are currently 5 known colour variants of Pterinochilus murinus: and also localities of those as listed after the color form names.